Sign in

 Answer

-CFO Peter Cunningham and CEO Jakob Stausholm both expressed comfort with the current debt level, noting the balance sheet and cash flows are larger now.
-On the dividend, Stausholm stated that the Board has been unwavering in its support of the 60% payout practice and that profitable growth from projects like OT and Simandou is building greater dividend capacity for the future.
+CFO Peter Cunningham and CEO Jakob Stausholm both expressed comfort with the current debt level, noting the balance sheet and cash flows are larger and that long-maturity bonds have been secured at low rates.
+On the dividend, Stausholm stated that while it's a Board decision, the Board has been unwavering in its practice of a 60% full-year payout, which is supported by growing earnings from new projects.

 Ask Fintool Equity Research AI

-Myles Allsop's questions to Rio Tinto PLC (RIO) leadership • H1 2025
+Myles Allsop's questions to RIO TINTO (RIO) leadership • H1 2025

 Question